richardbarran/django-photologue/docs/pages/installation.rst

 Python 3
 ~~~~~~~~
-Django from version 1.5 onwards works with Python 3.

-Photologue also works with Python 3 (3.3 or later).
-Like Django itself,
+Photologue works with Python 3 (3.3 or later).
+You'll need Django version
-support for Python 3 can be described as "should work, but needs more time on
-production sites to prove itself".
-Use it, but apply caution!
+1.5 or higher.

 Dependencies
 ------------